 Migrating data from your existing system

-Sometimes, the advantage of having all of your data in one place is worth the effort and potential downsides of the migration process.
+Businesses often want to avoid the time investment of setting up a new cloud based EHS compliance system.
+But having your data in one place is worth the effort and potential downsides of the migration process.

 - Programmatically importing data

 These two methods can be used side-by-side; however, they mainly depend on your cloud system’s capabilities.
 Before you sign up with a provider, make sure to ask how you can transfer data from your old system.

 If you’re coming from paper files, manual data entry is the only viable option.
 You’ll need to decide whether you want to enter all historical records or establish a cut-off date, such as the two most recent calendar years.

 You’ll also need to decide whether it’s acceptable to enter summary data into the new system or if you’re willing to commit the time needed to add the full details of all historical records.

 It’s impractical to manually enter thousands or even millions of records, which is why you should look for an automated import solution.